JamesJackaman/StructurePreservingIterativeSolvers/docs/solvers.md

 # Solvers

 Here we describe the functions in `solvers.py`.
 The script is comprised of three functions.
-The first is an implementation of GMRES, the second an implementation of CGMRES and the final an implementation of prototypical CGMRES.
+The first is an implementation of FGMRES, the second an implementation of CGMRES, and the final a prototypical implementation of CGMRES (where more constraints are enforced each iteration).
 Throughout, we are solving
 ```math
 A {\bf x} = {\bf b}
 ,
 ````
 subject to some list of (non)linear constraints `conlist`.

-## GMRES
+## FGMRES

-The GMRES implementation here is right preconditioned.
+The FGMRES implementation here is right preconditioned.
 It has been hand-coded in a consistent way with CGMRES to allow for a fair comparison.

 ### Input